Click a heading below to show the questions in that category, then click a question to jump to the answer:

 Answer: The Site Administrator is often the person who maintains your class list (e.g. Class President, Reunion Committee chair).
 There are numerous regular classmates serving as Class Administrators however.
 Anyone can be the Class Administrator.
 Why not you?

 Answer: Class Creator brings five related elements together, with all five working in harmony to achieve one common objective: keeping your Classmates connected and communicating for a lifetime.

 - Class Creator is a personal, Private Web Site solely for the use of your Classmates.
 Class Creator sites are attractive and customizable, creating a pride of ownership that is difficult to match.

-- Class Creator is a Sophisticated Event Planner, allowing for reunion or class outing registrations, online payments, payment and attendee tracking, and much more.
+- Class Creator is a Sophisticated Event Planner, allowing for reunion or class outing registrations, online payments through major credit cards, payment and attendee tracking, and much more.

 - Class Creator is a complete Content Management System (CMS).
 The programming that goes on behind the scenes is every bit as important as what you see on your public site.
 Class Creator has eliminated the need to keep separate documents; the system does everything from maintaining a current downloadable spreadsheet of Classmate details to keeping a list of Missing Classmates for you.
 This creates a significant time savings for the person responsible for keeping up with their Classmates for a lifetime.